Cisco-Talos/clamav-documentation/src/manual/Signatures/PhishSigs.md

 - `X`

-  regular expression, for the *entire URL*, not just the hostname
+  Regular expression, for the *entire URL*, not just the hostname.

   - The regular expression is by default anchored to start-of-line and end-of-line, as if you have used `^RegularExpression$`

-  - A trailing `/` is automatically added both to the regex, and the input string to avoid false matches
+  - A trailing `/` is automatically added both to the regex, and the input string to avoid false matches.

   - The regular expression matches the *concatenation* of the `RealURL`, a colon(`:`), and the `DisplayedURL` as a single string.
 It doesn’t separately match `RealURL` and `DisplayedURL`!

+  - The last 3 characters of the regular expression cannot regex special characters and much be an exact match.

 - `M`

-  matches hostname, or subdomain of it, see notes for H above
+  Matches hostname, or subdomain of it, see notes for H above.

 ### Hints